 Include Branding Elements

-Never forget to stamp your personal or company brand on the infographic.
+Never forget to stamp your personal or company brand on the digital marketing infographic.
 It’s there for everyone to share, but in the end, you want people to know which awesome company made it so they can check you out.

 A simple logo and a color scheme that matches your brand should suffice in instilling your identity into your infographic.